-- 4. In the Actions menu, select Modify PowerVC Region. - 5.
+- 1. Log in to IBM Cloud Orchestrator Self-Service user interface. - 2.
+Go to CONFIGURATION > Domain > Regions. - 3.
+Select your region. - 4.
+In the Actions menu, select Modify PowerVC Region. - 5.
 In the Modify PowerVC Region page, update PowerVC region details and enter the password of the PowerVC server administrator user.

-For the region details, see "Register a PowerVC region" on page 107.
+For the region details, see "Register a PowerVC region" on page 113.
 The PowerVC Name is displayed in read-only mode and you cannot modify the value.